mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 Conclusion
 ----------

-String recognition takes a bit more steps to implement comparing to the recognition of fixed objects.
+String recognition takes a bit more steps to execute comparing to the recognition of fixed objects.
 Nevertheless it's pretty straightforward to implement once we split it into small and well-understood conversion steps.
 The full code for card recognition can be found in [my github repo](https://github.com/mikhailshilkov/mikhailio-samples/blob/master/StringRecognition.fs).